andrewwstephens/GNIRS-Pype/README.rst

 Full documentation: `ReadTheDocs <http://gnirs-pype.readthedocs.io/en/latest/>`_.

-This is a new data reduction Python pipeline that uses Astroconda and the Gemini IRAF Package to reduce GNIRS data.
-It offers a complete data reduction process from sorting the data to producing a final flux calibrated and wavelength calibrated combined spectrum with the full S/N for a science target.
+This is a new data reduction Python pipeline, currently under development, that uses Astroconda and the Gemini IRAF Package to reduce GNIRS data.
+It will offer a complete data reduction process from sorting the data to producing a final flux calibrated and wavelength calibrated combined spectrum with the full S/N for a science target.

 This pipeline is open source and it is supported via the `Gemini Data Reduction User Forum <http://drforum.gemini.edu/>`_.